Research on Low-Dose Creatine?

 What did he mean?
 Well, basically there’s a bias against publishing studies that have negative findings.
 Why?
 There’s a potential that the negative result is not valid due to a Type II error.
 Type II errors occur when you fail to find a difference when there really is one due to poor sensitivity.

 In this case, though the authors wrote that their hypothesis was:

 “We hypothesized that very low-dose creatine ingestion, when ingested over a sufficient period, would improve muscle function.”

 I am somewhat skeptical based on the data tables that they present.
-Though their data for group by time interaction didn’t reach the level of statistical significance for changes in body composition in either group, the placebo group actually demonstrated improvements in fat free mass, total body weight and reductions in fat mass and body fat % (not statistically significant).
+Though their data for the group by time interaction didn’t reach the level of statistical significance for changes in body composition in either group, the placebo group actually demonstrated improvements in fat-free mass, total body weight, and reductions in fat mass and body fat % (not statistically significant).
 In contrast, their creatine group demonstrated nearly the opposite effect.
-The creatine intervention group demonstrated decreases in body mass, and total body weight, while increasing their body fat percentage and fat free mass (not statistically significant).
+The creatine intervention group demonstrated decreases in body mass, and total body weight, while increasing their body fat percentage and fat-free mass (not statistically significant).

 This poorly constructed study suggests that low-dose creatine supplementation might be effective for cranking out an extra rep or so if you consume creatine for six weeks.
 Would I bother with low-dose creatine?
 No, if I were going to use creatine, I would look at more effective dosing regimes.

 Previous research on Creatine: